-Malcolm Gladwell is the author of five New York Times bestsellers — The Tipping Point, Blink, Outliers, What the Dog Saw, and David and Goliath: Underdogs, Misfits and the Art of Battling Giants.
+Malcolm Gladwell is the author of six New York Times bestsellers — “The Tipping Point,” “Blink,” “Outliers,” “What the Dog Saw,” “David and Goliath,” and “Talking to Strangers.”
 He has been named one of the 100 most influential people by TIME magazine and one of the Foreign Policy’s Top Global Thinkers.

-He has explored how ideas spread in the Tipping Point, decision making in Blink, and the roots of success in Outliers.
-With his latest book, David and Goliath, he examines our understanding of the advantages of disadvantages, arguing that we have underestimated the value of adversity and over-estimated the value of privilege.
+He has explored how ideas spread in “The Tipping Point,” decision making in “Blink,” and the roots of success in “Outliers.”
+In his book "David and Goliath," Gladwell examines our understanding of advantages verse disadvantages and the value of adversity.

 Contributions by Malcolm Gladwell

 Speaker at IAPP Global Privacy Summit 2022

 - Speaker at IAPP Global Privacy Summit 2020 - Canceled